 Over Christmas break, the family spent four days in the picturesque city of San Francisco, California.
 There are so many things to do in San Francisco; we couldn’t come close to doing it all in one short trip.
 Since it was the kids’ first time there, we thought we’d stick with the popular tourist attractions for a classic tour of this iconic city.
+Check out these 8 cool things to do in San Francisco!

 The Highlight of the Bay Cruise